VCHOPRA86/BurgerBoyz/README.md

 *  **Newsletter Sign-Up** - Visitors can sign up to a newsletter to keep up to date with restaurant news and upcoming events.

-*  **Contact Form** - Visitors can contact the restaurant via the contact page using the contact form for any further information or queries.

 *  **Header/Footer** - The header & footer dislays links to the restaurants social media accounts & authors information.

+*  *  **Contact Form** - Visitors can contact the restaurant via the contact page using the contact form for any further information or queries.

+*  *  **Thank You Page** - This appears only after the user has submitted a request using the contact form, and gives the user good visual feedback that the form has submitted.
+A link is present to enable the user to navigate back to the home page.

  - - - -